 Librarians can provide information literacy instruction to help you and your students achieve the information literacy goals of the English Composition program.
 The following tips and resources are provided to enhance the collaboration between UNCW instructors teaching English Composition courses and Instructional Services Librarians at Randall Library.
 Any questions or suggestions can be sent to the Associate Director of Research and Instructional Services.

 Randall Library offers a series of asynchronous Canvas modules that you can use in your course.
 You will be able to preview the modules before importing it into your course and will also be able to modify/customize (even remove) them after importing (help importing).

 For synchronous (whether online or in-person) sections: schedule an information literacy session OR utilize the asynchronous Canvas module (below).

-When scheduling an information literacy instruction session with a librarian, here are some best practices to consider to make the session successful:
+- When scheduling, here are some best practices to consider to make the session successful:

-- Complete the scheduling form as early in the semester (or before!) as possible.
-This helps to ensure that your first choice date is accommodated: http://library.uncw.edu/forms/request_library_instruction_session
+- Complete the scheduling form as early in the semester (or before!) as possible to help ensure that your first choice date is accommodated.
+We will begin scheduling classes in August.

 - Request that the session be held close to the time that students will be working on their research project (essay, paper, etc.).
 If the information is not immediately relevant, students may not pay close attention.
 Think of the last time you flew ... did you pay close attention to those safety directions?